History of Link light rail: Construction

 In March 2002, Sound Transit began the process of acquiring land in the Rainier Valley, including all of 64 properties and parts of 232 others.
 Sound Transit was also informed that Link Light Rail received a rating of "Recommended" from the Federal Transit Administration, making it eligible for federal funding.
 The Seattle City Council and King County made over $50 million in investments in the neighborhood to compensate for the light rail, including paying off small business loans, burying power lines, and other community developments.

-The main line from Tukwila International Boulevard to Downtown Seattle (Westlake Center) opened in July 2009, followed closely by the final station at Seattle-Tacoma International Airport in December 2009.
+The 1 Line from Tukwila International Boulevard to Downtown Seattle (Westlake Center) opened in July 2009, followed closely by the final station at Seattle-Tacoma International Airport in December 2009.
 The extension from Downtown to the University of Washington via Capitol Hill opened March 19, 2016.
 Angle Lake station, planned as a Sound Transit 2 project, also opened in 2016.
 The Northgate extension opened three stations simultaneously at the U District, Roosevelt, and Northgate in October 2021.

+The 2 Line opened from South Bellevue to Redmond Technology station in April 2024, with a connection across Lake Washington through Mercer Island station to Seattle expected to open in 2025, for a total of 10 new stations.
+The Lynnwood Link Extension opened in August 2024 with three new stations and 8.5 miles of new track, connecting Lynnwood City Center station to Northgate station via Mountlake Terrace.
+An infill station on NE 130th St. is still under construction.

+Construction on the Federal Way Link Extension began in 2020, with completion expected in 2026.